 By contrast, when one see a smaller more petite headstone, the thought arises: were they a quiet, and very reserved person, who â€œjust hated to be a bother.â€ Could you be in the room with them alone for twenty minutes and be startled to learn that there was another person in there?
 Or was it perhaps a person of modest means, who may have struggled financially through life?
 For that matter, was this the only headstone their family could afford after some tragedy?

-Words of wisdom found on a headstone can often be informative as well, as a view into the person’s soul.
+Words of wisdom found on a grave marker can often be informative as well, as a view into the persons soul.
 Here are some examples: "Here lies one whose name was writ in water,â€ is the famous epitaph on the grave of poet John Keats.
-The legendary William Shakespeare's grave marker is reported to have the following beautifully crafted lines of wit: Good friend for Jesus’ sake forbear/to dig the dust enclosed here/Blest be the man that spares these stones/and cursed be he that moves my bones.â€ And, the headstone marking the grave of American writer F. Scott Fitzgerald is certainly familiar to fans of his masterpiece novel The Great Gatsby: â€œSo we beat on, boats against the current, borne back ceaselessly into the past.â€
+The legendary William Shakespeares grave marker is reported to have the following beautifully crafted lines of wit: Good friend for Jesus sake forbear/to dig the dust enclosed here/Blest be the man that spares these stones/and cursed be he that moves my bones.â€ And, the headstone marking the grave of American writer F. Scott Fitzgerald is certainly familiar to fans of his masterpiece novel The Great Gatsby: â€œSo we beat on, boats against the current, borne back ceaselessly into the past.â€

 While it might look a little odd if you quoted a headstone as words of advice to a friend, they are a good way to tell a visitor to the cemetery about the kind of person your loved one was.